PaddlePaddle/Paddle/doc/_sources/ui/data_provider/pydataprovider2.txt

 MNIST is a handwriting classification data set.
 It contains 70,000 digital grayscale images.
 Labels of the training sample range from 0 to 9.
-All the images have been size-normalized and centered into images with a same size of 28 x 28 pixels.
+All the images have been size-normalized and centered into images with the same size of 28 x 28 pixels.

-A small part of the original data as an example can be found in the path below:
+A small part of the original data as an example is shown as below:

 .. literalinclude:: ../../../doc_cn/ui/data_provider/mnist_train.txt